Thank you for visiting our website and considering us for your puppy purchase. Here are the details on our little doodles.

 We make decisions on always what is best for our pups, and with this in mind, in the event that we should become uncomfortable with the “fit” of the adoption, we reserve the right to refuse to sell a puppy up to and including the pick up and/ or delivery time of pup, regardless of a reservation deposit received.

-We believe in responsible breeding practices and we are obligated to the strict guidelines of the Australian Labradoodle Assocation as it relates to ethical and responsible breeding practices.
-Therefore, all adopted puppies leave our home with a signed agreement for a spay or neuter surgery to be handled by their new owner at the age of 6-9 mos.
-Verification of the surgery from a licensed veterinarian must be submitted to Valley Vineyard Labradoodles by 9 months of age.
+We believe in responsible breeding practices and we are obligated to the strict guidelines of the Australian Labradoodle Association as it relates to ethical and responsible breeding practices.
+Therefore, all adopted puppies leave our home with a signed agreement for a spay or neuter surgery to be handled by their new owner at the age of 6 mos.
+Verification of the surgery from a licensed veterinarian must be submitted to Valley Vineyard Labradoodles prior to the 6 month deadline.
 If you are interested in adopting one of our puppies as a breeding dog, please contact us to discuss the details and cost of purchasing a breeder pup.